-General Plan/Zoning: As previously stated, the site is shown on the General Plan Land Use diagram as Valley Neighborhood and is located in a "RS" Single-Family Residential Use zoning district.
+General Plan/Zoning: As previously stated, the site is shown on the General Plan Land Use diagram as Valley Neighborhood and is currently zoned as "RS" Single Family Residential, "RM" Medium Density Residential, and "NMX" Neighborhood Mixed Use.
 The Valley Neighborhood land use classification is intended to allow a wide variety of residential, commercial, and public and quasi-public uses.
 As the Valley Neighborhood designation pertains to housing, it is intended to provide for a full range of housing types such as single-family apartments, condominiums, and other types of housing in single-use and mixed-use homes.
-The project complies with the following General Plan Policies: